 ‘You’re too young to remember what it was like.’

 ‘It was different back then, the whole of central Asia was on the move.
 I can’t say I blame them really, the seeds had failed for the fourth season in a row, and their wells had dried up.
 That pretty much took any hope of a future for most of them with it.
 The fighting did the rest as they tore themselves apart for what was left.
 They did what I’d have done; they moved.
 Not just a family, or two, whole populations upped sticks and hit the road.
 ‘The politicians and the far right tried to lock down the borders of course.’
-His laugh echoed off the walls flat, and hollow, ‘They might as well have tried to dam a sea.’
+Ilia’s laugh echoed off the walls flat, and hollow.
+‘They might as well have tried to dam a sea.’

 Nicu stifled a yawn, everyone knew how the war had started; you got it rammed down your throat every day at school.

 ‘I’ve heard this before, what’s it got do with you?’

 ‘Just listen, it was my job to deal with them when they appeared picking through the city like we were the lucky ones.
 We used to take them out past the suburbs and shoot them so they didn’t disturb the families that hadn’t left.’